• Skip to main content

 Chocolate Chip Scones Recipe

 Glazed Dark Chocolate Chip Scones are next-level goodness on the scone Richter scale.
-Tender, flaky, fluffy scones stuffed with dark chocolate chunk pieces and then drizzled with sweet yoghurt glaze is my idea of afternoon tea (or breakfast!) heaven!
+Tender, flaky, fluffy scones stuffed with dark chocolate chunks and then drizzled with sweet yoghurt glaze is my idea of afternoon tea (or breakfast!) heaven!

 Category: Scones